mborgerson/gdbstub/README.md

 gdbstub
 =======
-This is a simple, single-file GDB stub library that can be easily dropped in to your project to allow you to debug a target platform using GDB (or another application which supports remote GDB targets).
+This is a simple, single-file[^1] GDB stub library that can be easily dropped in to your project to allow you to debug a target platform using GDB (or another application which supports remote GDB targets).
 It has no library dependencies (such as libc) and requires just standard tools to build.

+[^1]: The main protocol bits and most architecture support is in a single
+      file: gdbstub.h.
+Some platform files might also be required depending on your use case.

 Protocol
 --------